THEME: PROCESSING OF AGRICULTURAL PRODUCTION

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-Pupil’s Activities – Copy the board summary.
+Pupil’s Activities – Describe the contents of the chart.

 - To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.

 - Assignment – Find out how people in your community control Weeds.